National Bail Out Collective frees Black moms, caregivers for Mother’s Day

 "We just broke another record!!" proud collective staffers tweeted Saturday.
 "Thanks to your support, we surpassed our goal of $750K!"

-For the past five years, the National Bail Out Collective has been paying bail bonds for Black moms and caregivers to free them from pretrial detention so they can spend Mother’s Day with their families.
+For the past five years, the National Bail Out Collective has been paying bail bonds with the help of an expert bail bondsman for Black moms and caregivers to free them from pretrial detention so they can spend Mother’s Day with their families.

 “We just broke another record!!” the organization tweeted Saturday.
 “Thanks to your support, we surpassed our goal of $750K!
 Tomorrow is #MothersDay – will you help us get to $1 Million to #FreeBlackMamas?!”